Peter-McFarlane/image-renamer/README.md

 ![before and after](./images/before_and_after.png)

 If the image is a JPEG, it gets the timestamp from its Exif data.
-For PNGs, video files, and audio files, it gets the timestamp from either its created date or its last modified date (whichever is earliest).
+For other image files and video files, it gets the timestamp from either its created date or its last modified date (whichever is earliest).

 This is a handy tool for properly sorting images chronologically, especially if you’re dealing with images from a DSLR that uses unhelpful file naming conventions like “IMG_0037.JPG” (multiple images can have the same name if they’re taken from different SD cards, making it obnoxious to merge all of these images into the same file).